QuentinRa/blog.quentinra.dev/special/ilo/lists/index.md

 means the list is empty.

-We will be using genericity a lot, the `<E>` after the class name and inside the for, the type of each element is `E`.
+We will be using genericity a lot, the `<E>` after the class name, and inside the for, the type of each element is `E`.

 ```java